sanyaade-teachings/ProjectCharlie/README.md

 Project Charlie is a suite of samples utilising common assets that demonstrate different approaches to incorporating Havok Animation Studio assets in a C++ environment.
 *__Important:__ The local Data folder is not held within this repository.
 Please use the RUN_ONCE.bat to create this directory from your own SDK.*

+**v2014.0.5** *This sample was written for ProjectAnarchy version 2014.0.5 and requires minor migration adjustments for use with the current 2014.1.0 release until the complient 2014.1.0 upgrade commited.*

 ---

 Included is an Animation Studio project **(“CharlieHAT.hkp”)** which contains two identical behaviour graphs, one that incorporates a LUA control script and one that doesn’t.